Bloorview Research Institute Expansion FAQs

 The Grow Holland Bloorview Research campaign is funded 100% by donors.

-We are planning to build the proposed addition on the north side of the existing hospital building.
+We are planning to build the addition on the north side of the existing hospital building.

-We are proposing to add a two-storey, 11,000 square foot addition on levels 4 and 5 at the back of the existing hospital building.
+We are building a two-storey, 11,000 square foot addition on levels 4 and 5 at the back of the existing hospital building.
 The size of the existing building and this addition is within the permissions of the existing zoning by-law.